Bibliotherapy: The Magical Healing Quality of Literature

 Who Practices Bibliotherapy

 Book therapy or bibliotherapy continues to be a powerful form of therapy that’s universally employed by librarians, mental health professionals working in clinical psychology and psychiatry, therapists, counsellors, teachers, doctors, social workers, other healthcare and medical professionals, parents, as well as spiritual and religious leaders.
 Its accessibility and cost-effectiveness, through the use of books/reading books make it a popular and convenient form of therapy — it’s also less intense than sitting down with a therapist in a therapy session.
-Consequently, many therapists and mental health professionals from all walks of life prescribe relevant books as part of a therapy or counselling session.
+Consequently, many therapists and mental health professionals from all walks of life prescribe relevant books as part of their therapeutic approach or counselling session.
 Both the American Library Association andthe International Federation for Biblio/Poetry Therapy also have a wealth of resources that readers might find helpful from bibliotherapy reading lists to research.

 Why Does Bibliotherapy Work?